The dome of Michigan's statehouse framed by tree branches and a bright blue sky in downtown Lansing.

 Restore Native Forests

-Michigan’s forests cover 20 million acres—roughly half of the state.
-The diversity, climate resilience and pest resilience of these forests depend on their restoration and sustainable management, which also benefits Michigan’s economy.
+Spanning over 60 million acres, the Northwoods are a dense blanket of green that covers the northern parts of Minnesota, Wisconsin and Michigan.
+The diversity, climate resilience and pest resilience of these forests depend on their restoration and sustainable management, which also benefits state economies.

-On our working forest reserves, TNC demonstrates the sustainable management practices necessary to keep Michigan forests healthy.
+On our working forest reserves in Michigan, TNC demonstrates the sustainable management practices necessary to keep Michigan forests healthy.
 We also work to strengthen incentives and opportunities for others to implement these practices, and to help forests sequester and store more carbon.

-In 2022, TNC launched the Family Forest Carbon Program for Michigan forest owners, in partnership with the American Forest Federation, to make carbon market incentives for sustainable forestry practices more accessible for landowners with as few as 30 acres.
+What we're doing: In 2023, TNC expanded the Family Forest Carbon Program to cover 12 states and more Michigan counties.
+The program, a partnership with the American Forest Federation, makes carbon market incentives for sustainable forestry practices accessible for landowners with as few as 30 acres.

 A person walks through an autumn forest in Michigan's Upper Peninsula.
 The trees are covered in an array of red, green and yellow leaves.